BVLC/caffe/docs/installation.md

     sudo apt-get install libprotobuf-dev libleveldb-dev libsnappy-dev libopencv-dev libboost-all-dev libhdf5-serial-dev

-And on **CentOS / RHEL**, you can install via yum with

-    sudo yum install protobuf-devel leveldb-devel snappy-devel opencv-devel boost-devel hdf5-devel

 and for **Ubuntu 14.04** the rest of the dependencies can be installed with

     sudo apt-get install libgflags-dev libgoogle-glog-dev liblmdb-dev protobuf-compiler

-For **Ubuntu 12.04 and CentOS / RHEL** the only exceptions to package installation are the Google flags library, Google logging library, and LMDB.
-To install these, do:
+Keep reading to find out how to manually build and install the Google flags library, Google logging library and LMDB on **Ubuntu 12.04**.

+On **CentOS / RHEL / Fedora**, most of the dependencies can be installed with

+    sudo yum install protobuf-devel leveldb-devel snappy-devel opencv-devel boost-devel hdf5-devel

+The Google flags library, Google logging library and LMDB already made their ways into newer versions of **CentOS / RHEL / Fedora** so it is better to first attempt to install them using `yum`

+    sudo yum install gflags-devel glog-devel lmdb

+**Finally** in case you couldn't find those 3 libraries in your distribution's repositories, here are the instructions to follow for manually building and installing them on **Ubuntu 12.04 / CentOS / RHEL / Fedora**

     # glog
     wget https://google-glog.googlecode.com/files/glog-0.3.3.tar.gz